uwu/shelter/packages/lune/README.md

 Lune supports monorepos natively via the `ci` command - instead of building each plugin separately in a script, just put all of your plugins in `./plugins/plugin-1`, `./plugins/plugin-2`, etc., and Lune will build them all.

-You can configure a different subdirectory than `plugins` - see _Configuring Lune_.
+You can use a different subdirectory with `--repoSubDir <directory>`

 All plugins in a monorepo share a single dependency lock file, and your installs should be faster.
 To take advantage of this, you can use a supported package manager such as